keiwong493/Knockoff-ML/README.md

 ```
 FI should be an (M+1)*p data frame, where M is the number of knockoffs, and p is the number of features.
 The first row of FI should contain the feature importance for the original data, and rows 2 through M+1 should contain the feature importance for the knockoff data.
 This function will return a data frame including information about knockoff statistics and selection results.<br/>
 **Step4:** Train prediction models using identified features by Knockoff-ML.<br/>
 **Example data:** Note that data access to the MIMIC IV need Data Use Agreement with PhysioNet.
-We do not provide the datasets directly in this repository.
+We are unable to provide the datasets directly in this repository.
 However, for your convenience, we've included an example dataset in the `Data.zip` file.
 You can use this example data to reproduce and test the workflow demonstrated in our code.